 Facing these situations daily can cause real harm to one’s mental health.
 Eventually, the student may not see any option rather than dropping out university.
 Fortunately, the British society is one of the most tolerant communities in the world.
 Moreover, the community of LGBT people, a proportion of which are students, is large and consequently stronger.
 Apart from LGBT groups within university campuses, there are many other organizations in local communities where students can join.
 The events, the likes of discussions and excursions, take place in these organizations.
 The aim of these events is to help LGBT students relieve the constant pressure that their daily life burdens them and feel protected, through fun activities.

 These organizations are highly activated during February when usually the LGBT History History is conducted in the UK.
 During a month a number of different activities that gather numerous LGBT+ people from all around the world take place.
 Additionally, there are activities held at specific times of the year like summer camps.

-But, despite being so prevalent, one must know how to find out these organizations.
-Below are some helpful resources you can check:
+Below are some other helpful resources you can check: